 There is no beam forming assumed for the UE in the frequency ranges covered.
 UEs are therefore not included in the table.

-For fixed beam antennas, antenna parameters in ITU-R M.2292 apply.
+For fixed beam antennas (i.e. non-AAS base station), antenna parameters in ITU-R M.2292 apply.

 The IMT parameters for the frequency range 4400 to 4800 MHz are attached in Annex 1.
 For frequency ranges 7125 to 8400 MHz and 14800 to 15350 MHz, RAN WG4 need to study aspects related to coexistence and feasibility before responding to ITU-R WP 5D.